Billings Outlaws name an interim head coach

 Schmidt has been on the coaching staff of each team Billings quarterback Charles McCullum has played on since 2016.
 In an earlier interview with The Billings Gazette and 406mtsports.com, McCullum said Schmidt was the reason he chose to play for the Outlaws.

 “Your health comes before a job.
 That’s the most important thing,” McCullum said.
-“He’s (coach Schmidt) my buddy, my real close buddy.
+“He’s (Schmidt) my buddy, my real close buddy.
 I love him to death and want him to get well.
 Wellness is the first thing on your mind.”

 Free safety Billy Eakins, who has been with the Outlaws all season, echoed McCullum’s thoughts.